 There has always been pressure in workplaces to perform — but the quality and measure of that pressure has evolved significantly of late.
 With greater emphasis on ideas and innovation, organizations find themselves wondering: How can we stay on the cutting edge?
 How do we help talent, help us?

-While organizations have explored strategies over the years to facilitate cultural changes to enhance creativity, it remains they will vary considerably in their ability to do so.
-Most organizations have the inherent potential to increase their level of creativity.
-But, this may require an adjustment or redefinition of organizational structure.
+While many organizations have explored strategies over the years to facilitate cultural change to enhance creativity, in practice they vary considerably in their ability to do so.
+Most organizations have the potential to increase their level of creativity.
+But, this often requires an adjustment or redefinition of organizational structure.